grafana/scenes/docusaurus/docs/transformations.md

 });
 ```

-The resulting table will look similar to the one below:
+The resulting table will look similar to the one that follows:

 | handler                    | Value  |
 | -------------------------- | ------ |